-When you’re trying to build out effective content strategy, determining whether you need evergreen content or timely content can make a big difference in how your blog develops.
+When you’re trying to build out an effective content strategy, determining whether you need evergreen content or timely content can make a big difference in how your blog develops.

 Both timely and evergreen content have their place in your content lineup and inside your sales funnel.
 One isn’t particularly better than the other, but the difference can be a little confusing if you’re new to the content game.